 There is no evidence that massage can encourage breast cancer cells to spread around the body and it’s safe to have a massage even if you’re currently having treatment such as chemotherapy.
 In fact, massage can have many benefits for people with breast cancer.

-So while in the past people with breast cancer were often turned away from spas, this is now changing.
-This year The Bannatyne Spa and ESPA spas have been paving the way by giving their therapists specialist training in treating people with cancer.
-Some NHS trusts now specifically recommend massage as a complementary therapy, and more and more spas are beginning to open their doors to people with cancer.
+So while in the past people with breast cancer were often turned away from spas, this is gradually changing.
+Some spas give their therapists specialist training in treating people with cancer.

 What are the benefits of massage if you have breast cancer?